Call for Proposals: National Conference on Correctional Health Care

 - Encourage innovation in devising effective approaches and solutions

-The lead presenter will be notified of the selection decision in June.
-Presentations will be scheduled for Monday through Wednesday, November 6-8.
+The lead presenter will be notified of the selection decision in June 2020.
+Presentations will be scheduled for Monday, Tuesday, and Wednesday, November 1-3.
 Submission of a proposal implies a commitment to attend the conference should your proposal be accepted.
 All speakers and poster presenters will receive a discount on the conference registration fee.
+If the conference cannot be held in person, presenters will have a choice of presenting online.

-Presentation and speaker information will appear in the preliminary and final programs, and abstracts will appear in the proceedings.
+Presentation and speaker information will appear in the preliminary and conference programs.
 Each room will be equipped with a podium, microphone, screen, head table, LCD projector and laptop computer.
 Additional audiovisual equipment may be rented at the speaker’s expense.
 AV rental forms will be sent with letters of acceptance.

 Questions?
 Contact us at 773-880-1460 or email@example.com.